thiagofalima/discord-clone/README.md

 ## 💻 Technologies

-This project was built from scratch using the following technologies:
+This project was built from scratch using the **Mobile First** method and the following technologies:

 - **HTML5**: Semantic structure and markup.
 - **CSS3**: Styling, flexbox for alignment, and responsive design techniques.